Medical-Event-Data-Standard/meds_etl/README.md

 | `--omop_version`          | str     | 5.4       | Switch between OMOP 5.3/5.4, default 5.4.                                                                                                                                                                                    |

 The following command-line arguments available for the `meds_etl_mimic` command:
-Here is a Markdown table documenting these arguments:

 | Argument         | Type   | Default  | Description                                              |
 |------------------|--------|----------|----------------------------------------------------------|
 | `src_mimic`      | str    | —        | Path to the source MIMIC\_IV directory                   |